-- issued eligible liabilities instruments in accordance with an assurance plan to ensure the Group's MREL resources meet relevant eligibility criteria (including, for non-UK incorporated Material Subsidiaries, local iMREL eligibility criteria) and established a buffer in excess of MREL requirements to cover the risk of MREL market restrictions or closure; - established regular monitoring of MREL resources and future MREL demand projections to inform an MREL issuance plan; - developed an MREL playbook describing the legal and operational bail-in steps to recapitalise BPLC and its Material Subsidiaries; and - implemented and embedded controls to ensure MREL instruments meet relevant eligibility criteria, including controls to ensure the Group maintains a clean holding company structure.11

-These capabilities, which are supported by external legal advice where relevant, have been subjected to review by Barclays Internal Audit and the Chief Controls Office as part of a wider assurance plan with input from relevant Barclays Treasury teams and other subject matter experts.
-The testing and assurance activities conducted supported a conclusion by Barclays that the Group's capabilities are effective and comply with the MREL Objective.
+- issued eligible liabilities instruments in accordance with an assurance plan to ensure the Group's MREL resources meet relevant eligibility criteria (including contractual trigger language where appropriate and, for non-UK incorporated Material Subsidiaries, local iMREL eligibility criteria) and established a buffer in excess of MREL requirements to cover the risk of MREL market restrictions or closure; - established regular monitoring of MREL resources and future MREL demand projections to inform an MREL issuance plan; - developed a MREL playbook describing the legal and operational bail-in steps to recapitalise BPLC and its Material Subsidiaries; and - implemented and embedded controls to ensure MREL instruments meet relevant eligibility criteria, including controls to ensure the Group maintains a clean holding company structure.17 controls testing and desktop exercises, including for monitoring and reporting against internally set warning levels and identification of material subsidiaries within the Group, as well as a recapitalisation simulation as part of the 2023 Group resolution simulation.
+The testing and assurance activities conducted supported a conclusion by Barclays that the Group's capabilities are effective and continue to comply with the MREL Objective.